 by Alison Perry

-Having said that, I took advantage of this dream state quality when I photographed the warehouse during the day and later that night.
-The daytime image shows the landscape objects behind me reflecting and blending well with the interior space.
-I shot through one of the large multi-paned class windows with a polarizer to penetrate the glare.
-This obliterated most of the very bright window reflections, but obscured much of the interior skeletal construction, while leaving the overhead tree line intact.
-After shooting through the window, I stayed till after dark to shoot the parking lot or plaza.
+When I got an opportunity, I experimented with the imagery I took that day and evening to create two dreamscape realities.
+The daytime interior image with the tree line reflected in the window blends almost seemlessly with the interior space.
+I shot through a large multi-paned class window with a polarizer to penetrate the glare, which obliterated most of the bright window reflections, but obscured a lot of the interior skeletal construction, while leaving the dark tree line intact.
+After shooting through the window, I stayed till after dark to photograph the parking lot or plaza.
 Elongated shadows spilling onto the paved surface were cause by the bright streetlight nearby.
-The shadow of my tripod represents me.
+The shadow in the lower center is my tripod, representing me.

-I now use Adobe Lightroom, a digital manipulation software application that can maximize an image in about one-half hour, if you’re in a rush.
+I now use Adobe Lightroom, a digital manipulation software application that can maximize an image in about one-half hour.
 For both shots I played with color temperature, vibrance, shadow/highlight, luminance and contrast controls, then cropped each image to strengthen the architectural perspective.
 The color temperature control changes the overall tonal value of an image from warm to cool or cool to warm.
 Even though the 1st image was made in late afternoon raking light, I decided to play up the cool tones and darken the shadows to make it seem later than it was.

 Alison Perry owns a Nyack-based photography business that combines architecture, landscape and formal space and strives to make personal art about time and place.
 Imagery is for sale through her website.
 She received BFA in Studio Art from SUNY Purchase and a graduate degree in Library Science from Long Island University.
 Previously, she worked in journalistic and editorial photography for several different national/regional newspapers in NYC, PA and CA. See examples of her work at alisonperry.photoshelter.com/index